-To The Devil A Daughter (1976) is available now on Blu-ray.
+To The Devil A Daughter (1976) blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s To The Devil A Daughter Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s To The Devil A Daughter blu-ray review, if you have any thoughts on this film you can leave them on our Facebook page.

 Summary: To The Devil A Daughter (1976) Blu-ray Review